glotzerhotze/k8s-playground-scripts/local-kind/README.md

 ```

 ## How does it work?
-most of the time you should be able to grep through a script and roughly understand what's heppening at each step.
+most of the time you should be able to grep through a script and roughly understand what's happening at each step.

 ```bash
 cat kind.sh | grep